COVESA/iot-event-analytics/docs/README.md

         pass
 ```

-The methode `checkAnomaly` returns a boolean value if an anomaly exists and the confidence factor.
+The method `checkAnomaly` returns a boolean value if an anomaly exists and the confidence factor.

 The amount of considered variables play a central role for applicable detection class: